 8. Eye Hugs

-Do you remember challenging one of your siblings or friends to a staring contest when you were a kid?
-The first one who blinked lost?
+Do you remember challenging one of your siblings or friends to see who can go the longest without blinking?
 This is not that game.
-No staring here.
-Rather, let’s share loving gazes into your dog’s eyes.
+Rather, it’s all about sharing loving gazes into your dog’s eyes.
 Give your dog a hug with your eyes in what’s described by experts as “eye hugs.”